Eureka (2006 TV series): Home media releases

 All five seasons of Eureka have been released to Region 1 and region 2 on DVD.
 Seasons 1–4 have been released in region 4.
 Season 3 and 4 were released in two separate sets for each season in region 1 and 2.

-In 2014 Universal released the complete series to the German market as an 18-disc Blu-Ray box set (aka Eureka: Die Komplette Serie or Eureka Gesamtbox).
+In 2014, Universal released the complete series to the German market as an 18-disc Blu-Ray box set (aka Eureka: Die Komplette Serie or Eureka Gesamtbox).
 This set is region-free and will play on Region A (North America) players.
-It is available to U.S. buyers via online retailers.
+It is available to American buyers via online retailers.
 This set retains the original English-language audio.
 Titles and on-screen instructions can be switched to English in the disc menus.

-In 2020 Mill Creek Entertainment released the complete series to the U.S. market as a 12-disc Blu-Ray box set.
+In 2020, Mill Creek Entertainment released the complete series to the American market as a 12-disc Blu-Ray box set.
 Extras mostly mirror those in the 2014 box set, though two extended episodes from the 2014 set are not included.
 Critical and buyer reviews report this set has significant issues with video quality.